alpertunga-bile/prompt-markdown-parser/README.md

 - With self recursive, let's say generator's output is ```b```.
 So next seed is going to be ```b``` and generator's output is ```c```.
 Final output is ```a, c```.
 It can be used for generating random outputs.
 - Without self recursive, let's say generator's output is ```b```.
 So next seed is going to be ```a, b``` and generator's output is ```a, b, c```.
 Final output is ```a, b, c```.
 It can be used for more accurate prompts.

 - Now there are 6 commands you can use.
-These are generate, set, print, clear, cls and exit commands.
+These are generate, set, print, clear, cls and exit commands. clear and cls commands are clearing the terminal and exit command is return you to CLI applications main menu.

 ### Generate Menu
 - In the generate menu, you can enter seed and get the generated text.